 The City of Orinda is located in southwest Contra Costa County, within 20 minutes of downtown San Francisco.
-Orinda incorporated as a City in 1985, after more than 100 years of gradual development, and the City has a reputation as a well managed and stable municipal government and is a relatively new city, with a population of 18,935 and an annual operating budget of $12.9 million.
+Orinda incorporated as a City in 1985, after more than 100 years of gradual development, and the City has a reputation as a well managed and stable municipal government and is a relatively new city, with a population of 19,475 (Department of Finance, 2019).

 Orinda is a family-oriented community with a semi-rural setting.
 In contrast to the more urban existence of the surrounding area, the tree-studded hillsides of the 12.8 square-mile City contribute to Orinda's aesthetic beauty.

 Orinda's close proximity to major San Francisco Bay locations and activities make it a delightful place in which to work, live, visit and play along with its:

 Service to the Community

 The City of Orinda is committed to providing excellent service to the community with a focus on public safety, sound land use planning, infrastructure improvements, and responsible fiscal management of City funds.

 The City, incorporated in 1985, offers the following functions to better serve the citizens of Orinda: